citp/privacy-policy-historical/p/pr/pro/proverbs31.org.md

-> *The following text is extracted and transformed from the proverbs31.org privacy policy that was archived on 2017-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170626194248id_/http%3A//proverbs31.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the proverbs31.org privacy policy that was archived on 2017-08-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170826092449id_/http%3A//proverbs31.org/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

 **Information We Collect and Receive**

 Proverbs 31 collects and retains information about you and your device when you visit or give us information through the Proverbs 31 website.

+**Donor Privacy Policy**

+Proverbs 31 Ministries uses your information to understand your needs and interests and provide you with better service.

+We do not share or sell our donors’ personal information.
+Any contribution information is kept in strict confidence and is not shared with anyone outside of Proverbs 31 Ministries.

+This policy applies to all information received by Proverbs 31 Ministries, both online and offline.
+This privacy protection includes the Proverbs 31 Ministries’ website, First 5 mobile application, as well as any electronic, written or oral communications.

+Any online donation information received through a third party service provider will be used only for processing the donation.

 **Non-Personally Identifiable Information**